 - Difficulty: Beginner

-- Attach a straight bar to the highest notch on one side of the cable machine.
+- Attach a straight bar handle to the highest notch on the cable machine.

-- Now, tighten your lats and pull the bar down until your hands are by your sides.
-Exhale during this portion of the exercise.
+- With your arms straight, use your lats to pull or push the bar down until your hands are in front of your thighs.

 - You can also use a single grip and isolate one side at a time.

 - As you pull the bar down, you want to pretend as if you’re lifting your chest up.
 But your lats need to facilitate the movement, not the arms, although they’re inevitably involved to a degree.

 - Pretend you’re driving your elbows down into your body to maximize the mind/muscle connection.

 - This isn’t a maximal lift exercise.
 Use a weight that will allow you to maintain your form without using momentum.

 - Keep your core tight and rigid throughout the movement to ensure a proper movement pattern.

 Few exercises are as good as the straight arm pulldown for developing scapular stability and strength.
 However, there are several that come close and that may be just as effective.
 Here are three fantastic variations/alternatives.